eduvpn/documentation/PROFILE_CONFIG.md

             ...

-Here `internet` is the internal identifier that will be used to keep track of the various pools you may define here.
+Here `internet` is the internal identifier that will be used to keep track of the various profiles you may define here.

 If you modify any of these values as described below, you need to regenerate the server configuration and the firewall:

-    $ sudo vpn-server-node-server-config --instance vpn.example --pool internet
+    $ sudo vpn-server-node-server-config --instance vpn.example --profile internet
     $ sudo vpn-server-node-generate-firewall --install

 **TODO**: write a tool that automatically enables the OpenVPN units and